Host a Domain from a Local or Cloud Linux Server¶

 base-port must be the the first of a range of four contiguous port numbers not overlapping with any other use on the system.

 Assuming you created a new server with the name my-server-two, this would setup the following:

 Services launched as

 There are a number of tweaks that are made to the default configuration to simplify storage and the ability to run multiple domains on one server.
-In case you would like to remove this logic and run the servers closer to how the original High Fidelity domain servers were running, this is provided as an option.
+In case you would like to remove this logic and run the servers closer to how a Vircadia server compiled from source would run, this is provided as an option.

 Systemd services named